mlecjm/context-aware-smart-contract/README.md

 2. Set up your Quorum client or create the quorum blockchain
 3. Set up your Quorum nodes number and node urls
 4. Deploy a decentralized application at the IoT gateway node(s) connected to the blockchain node (s)
-5. Connect web3 to your Quorum nodes on the dApp
+5. Connect web3 to your Quorum nodes on the DApp
 6. Deploy the smart contract on Quorum (sandbox) or remix
-7. Connect dApp with smart contract ( bytecode, json, abi)
+7. Connect DApp with smart contract ( bytecode, json, abi)
 8. Send a private transactions and interact with contract privately by running the app.js on the terminal.

 Output from script will appear in terminal.